What Is Two-Factor Authentication? (And Why You Should You Use It)

 What is two-factor authentication (2FA)?

 Two-factor authentication (2FA) verifies your identity using two forms of identification before you can access certain accounts or resources.
 It’s a safeguard feature that gives you more security and control over your data.
 This method is a type of multi-factor authentication (MFA) because you must provide at least two factors to access a device or system resources.
-For instance, to log in, you might have to scan your fingerprint and enter a password.
+For instance, you might have to scan your fingerprint and enter a password to log in.

-You may have experienced 2FA without even noticing, for example when logging into your online banking.
+For example, you may have experienced 2FA without noticing when logging into your online banking.
 It often comes as a text code you must enter with your password to access your account.
-The extra step can be annoying, but also means it’s more difficult for hackers too.
+Or if you are required to enter your billing zip code before you can authorize a purchase.
+The extra step can be annoying, but it also makes it more difficult for hackers.

 2FA works by using a combination of two different authenticators.
 It may be a password and a text or email code sent to your device.
 Alternatively, you may use your fingerprint and a password.
-With this tool, you’ll use two of three authentication factors to access resources.
+This security method lets you access accounts with two of three authentication factors.
 Factors could be things you know, things you are, and things you have.
 Different kinds of 2FA may be used.
 We’ll go into more detail about these below.

 Authentication factors

 Authentication factors are simply bits of information required to verify your identity.
-If you’ve ever used authenticator apps, you’re familiar with this process, as it generates a code that’s available to be used within a specific timeframe, usually less than one minute.
+If you’ve ever used authenticator apps, you’re familiar with this process, as it generates a code that can be used within a specific timeframe, usually less than one minute.

 For instance, an authentication factor would be something you know, like a password.
 It may be something you possess, like a smartphone, or something you inherently have that no one else does, like a retina pattern or fingerprint.